Click here for directions.

 Ice should be used during the acute phase (first 24 to 48 hours) following an injury, or whenever there is swelling.
 Ice decreases blood flow to the area, which in turn decreases swelling and inflammation.
 Heat does the opposite.
 It increases blood flow to the area and can provide pain relief once the swelling and inflammation has subsided.
 Heat is good to use prior to doing any exercises or physical therapy as it warms up your muscles.

-You can use the General Contact Form on the Contact & Locations page of this website to get in touch with our care team regarding second opinions or contact us via phone to set up an appointment.
+You can use the General Contact Form to get in touch with our care team regarding second opinions or contact us via phone to set up an appointment.

 Some patients get immediate relief from a cortisone injection.
 For others, it may take up to two weeks for the injection to take effect.
 However, most people notice relief within two to three days.
 The duration of a cortisone injection can vary greatly.
 Some will last as long as a year, whereas others may last only a few days.
 It is also important to know that occasionally pain can get worse following a cortisone injection before it gets better.
 In the meantime, over the counter pain medications and ice are recommended.